-In addition, the Society's savings and current account balances are higher than its mortgage balances and it has a relatively low level of wholesale funding compared to its peers (with its proportion of shares and other borrowings not in the form of shares held by individuals, at 4.97% of share and deposit liabilities at 31 March 2011).
+In addition, the Society's savings and current account balances are marginally higher than its mortgage balances and it has a relatively low level of wholesale funding compared to its peers.
+Its proportion of deposits and other borrowings not in the form of shares held by individuals, was 13.54% of share and deposit liabilities at 31 March 2015, but out of a total of £238 million, £120 million was related to drawdowns from the Funding for Lending Scheme, and well over half of the remainder was from retail customers, principally small and medium sized businesses located within the Society's operating area.
 This means that the Society's dependence upon the financial markets for funding is relatively limited.